Pranjulchaurasiya/AI-flowchart-maker/README.md

 # AI Flowchart Maker

 A web-based application that generates flowcharts automatically from text prompts, instructions, or uploaded files.
 The tool converts natural language descriptions into structured flowcharts with a clean and intuitive user interface.
-It supports customization, real-time editing, and export options for PDF, PNG, and SVG formats.
+It supports customization, real-time editing, and export options for PDF, PNG,JSON and SVG formats.

 # Interface
 <img width="2879" height="1559" alt="image" src="https://github.com/user-attachments/assets/41568b4d-13e9-4d5b-b781-75d327078e2a" />